CogComp/cogcomp-nlp/ner/README.md

 A note on the training procedure:
 The config file specifies where to put the models.
-(To understand the structure of the config files, take a look at the code in [LbjTagger.Parameters.java](src/main/java/edu/illinois/cs/cogcomp/ner/LbjTagger/Parameters.java), or look at [README-CONFIG](config/README-CONFIG)).
+(To understand the structure of the config files, take a look at the code in [LbjTagger.Parameters.java](src/main/java/edu/illinois/cs/cogcomp/ner/LbjTagger/Parameters.java)).
 Here are sample lines from a config file that specify the paths for the models:

 ```bash